alainstalder/jexler/guide.md

   ...
 ```

-The first jexlers is busy stopping, the next three are running, the fourth failed
+The first jexler is busy stopping, the next three are running, the fourth failed
 to stop in time, and you could start or stop them in the GUI, or look at the
 log file, edit the scripts, etc.